 Skip to content

 This page shows typical database access patterns with Kaumei JDBC.
 Learn how to define models, run queries, and integrate generated code.
-They are intentionally minimal and focus on structure rather than full application setup.
+The examples are intentionally minimal and focus on structure rather than full application setup.

 • Setup a simple database table